Jun Fan Jeet Kune Do

-Jun Fan Jeet Kune Do was an attempt to form an organization and fixed method or system around Jeet Kune Do, by Bruce Lee's widow Linda Lee and 19 of Lee's former students and colleagues in the late 1990s.
+Jun Fan Jeet Kune Do is both an informal classification of Bruce Lee's fighting methods and training practices from 1965-1973, as well as a formal attempt in the late 1990s to form an organization and concrete syllabus around Jeet Kune Do, by Bruce Lee's widow Linda Lee and 19 of Lee's former students and colleagues.

 The first summit of the "Jun Fan Jeet Kune Do Nucleus" was held on January 10–11, 1996.
 In their newsletter, it was declared: "The Nucleus decided that Jun Fan Jeet Kune Do would be an organization," and that, "Jun Fan Jeet Kune Do should refer only to the teaching of Bruce Lee (including his) set of basic technical, scientific, and philosophical principles."

 At the time, many protested by citing Bruce Lee's own declarations that apparently contradicted the agenda of the Nucleus members, such as:

 "Jeet Kune Do is not a method of classified techniques, laws, and so forth, that constitute a system of fighting."